 Donnelly, Segovia and Langridge said King was attempting a takeover and were assessing their options.

-“We would like to clear the record and say that Rhys is attempting a takeover of the band against the wishes of all other members,” they said on Instagram and Twitter.
+“We would like to clear the record and say that Rhys is attempting a takeover of the band against the wishes of all other members,” they wrote on Instagram and Twitter.

 “There is a lot we could say but we have decided to let the law speak for itself, we are seeking legal counsel and will hopefully have good news for you soon.